 Activities: Model One is a municipal bank that secures funding through debt and performs affordable housing and small business lending.
 It will not perform the City's cash management and commercial banking.
-This model would not require a bank charter or deposit insurance, because the bank would not accept deposits or serve as the City's banker, but it would need similar capitalization.
-Model One will perform real estate lending and small business lending at rates lower that are below market to decrease
+This model would not require a bank charter or deposit insurance, because the bank would not accept deposits or serve as the City's banker, but it would need similar capitalization to a traditional bank.
+Model One will perform real estate lending and small business lending at below-market rates to decrease the cost of funding affordable housing and assist small business development.
+The section offers a short description of the lines of business, and more details about the lines of business are available in Appendix B.